The Clear Edge

 The Executive Summary

-• Who this is for: Founders and operators in the $75K–$125K/month range who have hired help, are still working 47–58 hours weekly, and feel busier and more constrained after delegating than before.
+• Who this is for: Founders and operators at $75K–$125K/month who’ve hired help, still work 47–58 hours weekly, and feel more constrained after delegating than before.

-• The Delegation Overcomplication Problem: Eight out of ten founders in this band add 18–25 hours of weekly coordination tax, paying $33,600 in 8 weeks or $275K–$405K over 6 months to work more while freeing almost no strategic time.
+• The Delegation Overcomplication Problem: Eight out of ten founders in this band add 18–25 hours of weekly coordination tax and pay $275K–$405K over 6 months to stay stuck near $94K.

-• What you’ll learn: The three overcomplication patterns (task delegation, process documentation, approval workflows), the Coordination Tax Formula, the Outcome Delegation Shift, and the Simple Delegation Fix with decision frameworks, quality standards, and autonomy tests.
+• What you’ll learn: The three overcomplication patterns (task delegation, process documentation, approval workflows) and the Simple Delegation Capacity System that uses outcome delegation, decision criteria, and quality standards to cut coordination.

-• What changes if you apply it: You move from 22 hours of weekly coordination, 1 strategic hour, and $94K flat revenue to 5 hours of coordination, 7 strategic hours, +15 net hours freed, and an average jump to $114K monthly (about $20K more).
+• What changes if you apply it: You go from 22 hours of coordination, 1 strategic hour, and $94K flat revenue to 5 hours of coordination, 7 strategic hours, and +15 net hours that support roughly $114K months.

-• Time to implement: In 4–6 weeks you can convert tasks to outcomes, install decision criteria and quality standards, run a 2-week autonomy test, and reclaim most of the 15+ freed hours weekly that drive the extra $20K per month.
+• Time to implement: In 4–6 weeks, you can convert tasks to outcomes, install decision criteria and quality standards, run a 2‑week autonomy test, and reclaim most of the 15+ freed hours weekly.

 Written by Nour Boustani for $75K–$125K/month founders who want delegation that frees 15+ hours weekly without paying six figures a year for coordination tax and stalled growth.

-I’ve tracked delegation attempts across 43 operators at $75K-$125K monthly over the past 18 months.
-Thirty-four of them overcomplicated their first delegation attempt.
+Thirty-four overcomplicated their first attempt.
 They hired help, built elaborate systems, and ended up more maxed than before.

 Overcomplicated delegation: